 - Faster claims processing and payment to customers

 - Reductions in claims leakage and fraud, saving 15-25% for insurers

 - Improved accuracy and legitimacy of data, meeting legal standards

 Telematics – the use of sensor technology to collect and transmit real-time data over long distances – is the latest trend in data collection and the insurance space.
 People have begun to opt in to plans that analyze data from their wearables and automobiles to better inform their insurance policies, in hopes of earning cheaper premiums.

 A new study forecasts the usage rate of personal telematics insurance policies is estimated to increase from 1.5%, as of December 2015, to 10.3% in 2020 – representing an increase from 12 million users to nearly 90 million by the end of 2020.
 The most interesting takeaway from widespread telematics use, though, is its ability to profoundly change customer behavior.
 Because their movements are being tracked, consumers are more apt to drive safely, in turn saving insurance companies substantially on claims processes.

 Having good data is one thing; knowing how to maximize its usefulness is something else entirely.
 There are various platforms, tools, and strategies that insurers can use to make the most of their data, but no matter the approach, carriers must be able to collect, manage, analyze, and report on this data quickly and accurately.

 The insurance industry now requires absolute speed and accuracy, especially with data.
 Carriers looking for big data analytics solutions need platforms and tools that afford them time for analysis by eliminating the time dedicated to collection.
-The insurers making best use of these tools give customers the experience they expect, while transforming their business practices with next-generation big data technology.
+The insurers making the best use of these tools are best equipped to give customers the experiences they expect, while transforming their business practices with next-generation big data technology.